Check out my picks for the best vegan books out there, hand-picked to help you on your adventure.

 This is one of the best vegan books if you'd like to learn to create casual and homey-tasting yet completely flavorful dishes, with nice big portions.
 Here are some of my stand-out faves...

 Seitan Piccata with White Wine and Caper SauceSavory Vegetable Pot PieBarbecued Tempeh-Chipotle Burgers with Grilled PineappleChocolate Mousse Pie (OMG!!!!)

 Candle 79 Cookbook: Modern Vegan Classics from New York's Premier Sustainable Restaurant

 Joy Pierson, Angle Ramons, and Jorge Pineda

-The Candle Cafe has a hoity toity sister restaurant called Candle 79 which Jeff and I happened upon quite by accident.
+The Candle Cafe has a hoity toity sister restaurant called Candle 79 which we happened upon quite by accident.
 The food was not only gorgeous to look at, but it was so special to know that everything served was vegan and so sublime.
 Of course, it WAS a little spendy, so this has made it onto my list of best vegan books because I think it's pretty rad they have a cookbook to share their amazing and artistic dishes with all of us.

 Vegan Cupcakes Take Over the World: 75 Dairy-Free Recipes for Cupcakes that Rule